practicingruby/practicing-ruby-paid/posts/v7/008-language-learning.md

 What did I leave undone?
 What could I have done next?

+* Process termination still not 100% clear to me
+* I still suck at concurrency concepts

 Wrapup
 ------

 Re-state the four step system and its benefits in a couple paragraphs, invite others to try it.

+Learning is cyclical.
+Always go back and see how your new knowledge might have been applied to old problems, particularly wherever you struggled before.

 Raw journal notes + checklists